grew-nlp/grew_doc/content/pattern.md

  * at most one positive clause introduced by keyword `pattern` which describes a positive pattern that must be found in the graph.
  * any number of negative clauses introduced by the keyword `without`; each clause filters out a subpart of the matchings previously selected.
- * [Since version 1.2] at most one global clause introduced by the keyword `global` which filters out a subpart of graphs.
+ * at most one global clause introduced by the keyword `global` which filters out a subpart of graphs.

 The global matching process is: